DevonGifford/FlatmateFinder/README.md

 ### For Potential Flatmates

 1. **Form Submission**: Fill out the comprehensive form, providing necessary details and preferences.
-2. **Data Storage**: Submitted data is securely stored on Firebase.
+2. **Data Storage**: Submitted data is stored on Firebase for the demo application.

 ### For Current Tenants